Protocol v1

 5QyJgZfUCLKZnoxSMu9ejraQ9365HrwBmn9WVPnUayDd

-Protocol Lifecycle
+Hackathon Lifecycle

 Each hackathon follows a strict on-chain state machine.
 The diagram below shows the full flow from creation to payout.